-- Nomination form to be submitted by the deadline with link to or copy of original work - Judges to review nominations based on nomination forms and devise short list - Judges to consider next steps including co-opting a sub-committee chaired by DPC - DPC members vote based on 'long description' in nomination form - Judges review original work submitted with nomination - Judges prepare thematic questions for interview - Judges communicate thematic questions to nominees - Finalists invited to online interview with judges - Judges make final determination against all criteria, including DPC member vote. - Finalists present poster at conference e) Award for Safeguarding the Digital Legacy generation's digital memory remains available to future generations.
+- Nomination form to be submitted by the deadline with link to or copy of original work - Judges to review nominations based on nomination forms and devise short list - Judges to consider next steps including co-opting a sub-committee chaired by DPC - DPC members vote based on 'long description' in nomination form - Judges review original work submitted with nomination - Judges prepare thematic questions for interview - Judges communicate thematic questions to nominees - Finalists invited to submit a 3 minute 'lightning' video outlining the key elements of the nomination - Judges make final determination against all criteria, including DPC member vote.

+f) Award for Safeguarding the Digital Legacy

+The Award for Safeguarding the Digital Legacy celebrates the practical application of preservation skills and tools to protect at-risk digital objects (completed in the period 1st August 2020 to 31st July 2022).
+It draws attention to concrete efforts to ensure important elements of our contemporary digital memory remains available to future generations.
 It need not involve particularly innovative work but must illustrate a clear understanding of the risks that digital objects face and the reasons for ensuring they are properly managed.
 It should be an exemplar case study in why preservation matters, and it must be capable of being described in terms that are readily understood.

-The Award for Safeguarding the Digital Legacy celebrates the practical application of preservation skill sna dtools to protect at-risk digital objects (completed in the period 1st August 2018 to 31st July 2020).
-It draws attention to concrete efforts to ensure important elements of our

-Recognizing the rapid development of this field, the judges do not wish the criteria to be restrictive.
+Recognizing the rapid development of this field, the Judges do not wish the criteria to be restrictive.
 Nominations will be considered which best fit the description given above.
-To this end, the judges will begin their assessment of nominations against simple criteria which they may choose to weight accordingly:
+To this end, the Judges will begin their assessment of nominations against simple criteria which they may choose to weight accordingly:

-- Significance of objects preserved. - Extent to which the public would understand the importance of the objects preserved. - Clear understanding of the risks that the digital objects face. - Effectiveness of the methodology used or developed. - Exemplary application of digital preservation tools or principles. - Clarity and practicality of benefits delivered. - Extensibility of benefits delivered. - Durability (or expected durability) of actions. - Cost effectiveness. - Assessment of quality by peers.
+- Significance of objects preserved. - Extent to which the public would understand the importance of the objects preserved. - Clear understanding of the risks that the digital objects face. - Effectiveness of the methodology used or developed. - Exemplary application of digital preservation tools or principles. - Clarity and practicality of benefits delivered. - Extensibility of benefits delivered. - Longevity (or expected longevity) of actions. - Cost/benefit analysis - Assessment of quality by peers.

-'Assessment of quality by peers' will be measured by an online voting mechanism open to the membership of the DPC.
+'Assessment of quality by peers' will be measured by an online voting mechanism open to the members of the DPC.
 This will occur after the list of finalists has been announced and arrangements will be confirmed in due course.

-This is intended to be a very extensive topic and submissions may describe many different kinds of activity.
+This is intended to be a very extensive topic and submissions may describe many kinds of activity.
 Some examples are given below but they are not intended to be prescriptive:

-- The creation of a web archive. - The emulation of a computer game. - The collection and safeguarding of the personal digital archive of a noted public figure. - A procedure to safeguard the corporate archive of an agency or foundation with significant public impact. - The development and safeguarding of a community archive. - The preservation of an email archive. - The curation and re-use of a scientific data set. - Good practice that ensures long-term access to a digitized collection. - Exemplary use of a preserved digital collection which validates preservation actions.
+- The creation of a web archive. - The emulation of a computer game. - The collection and safeguarding of the personal digital archive of a noted public figure. - A procedure to safeguard the corporate archive of an agency or foundation with significant public impact. - The development and safeguarding of a community archive. - The preservation of an email archive. - The curation and re-use of a scientific data set. - Good practice that ensures long-term access to a digitized collection.

+Exemplary use of a preserved digital collection which validates preservation actions.